 I originally posted this as a Facebook note in January 2013, but people ask me for this recipe from time to time and Facebook notes are getting weird. (e.g., I post a link that works for me, and other people can’t access it.)

 A friend commented on the note, “Make Friends With Kale Salad?
 As in, ‘Become a friend of kale,’ or ‘Use kale to make friends with others’?”
 The answer is “Both!”

-This makes a lot—maybe 20 servings?
+This makes a lot—my biggest salad bowl.
 I usually make it for potlucks/parties, and I don’t think I have ever had leftovers—but if I did I would be happy, because it’s kind of a pain to make only three or four servings of this, and it keeps long enough to eat for lunch a few days in a row.

 - 3 cups other salad green(s) you like.
 (I like a mix of parsley and arugula best.)